-The requested infrastructure is necessary and appropriate to conduct the proposed program(s).
+Criterion standard: The requested infrastructure is necessary and appropriate to conduct the proposed program(s) and optimally enhances existing capacity.

-Provide a detailed justification for your requested infrastructure to make the case that it is essential for the proposed research or technology development.
-Please note that in previous IF rounds, some applications received partial funding when individual budget items were considered to be insufficiently justified.
+Provide a detailed justification for each item of the requested infrastructure to make the case that it is essential for the proposed research or technology development.
+Please note that in previous CFI-IF rounds, some applications received partial funding when individual budget items were considered insufficiently justified.
 Ensure that all requests are presented as essential.
-The following structure is one way to present the description.
+The following structure is one way to present the information.